 At any time, you can add specific accounts both at the payment preparation level and in your settings.

-👉 Have already in General accounts a 512 bank account for the reimbursement of expenses in Spendesk?
+👉 Already have a 512 bank account for the reimbursement of expenses on Spendesk in General accounts ?
 This code has already been transferred automatically as a default account for the reimbursement of your employees.
 You can change it to an account payable code such as 425 so that it appears in the purchase journal for future expense claims.

 Add a dedicated employee account